 The Ngorongoro Crater is an old volcano which, due to its steep sides, has its own little micro-ecosystem, complete with a large number of wild animals including elephant, rhino, wildebeest and hippo.

 Perched around its edges are numerous lodges, including the Ngorongoro Serena Safari Lodge and the Ngorongoro Crater Lodge.
 They all have wonderful decks that look over Ngorongoro, on which to enjoy a cold beer as the sun sets.

 Africa House Hotel, Stone Town, Zanzibar

-The open air terrace of the The Sunset Lounge atop the Africa House Hotel in Stone Town is a favourite sundowner spot for travellers.
+The open-air terrace of The Sunset Lounge atop the Africa House Hotel in Stone Town is a favourite sundowner spot for travellers.

 Enjoy a cocktail while watching the lapping waves of the warm Indian Ocean after a busy day exploring Stone Town’s cobbled streets, marvelling at its beautiful architecture and wooden carved doors, and sampling its many spices.

 Beyond Stone Town, there are also countless romantic beach spots for enjoying laid-back sundowners on Zanzibar Trips.

 Bué Maria, Gorongosa, Mozambique

 Situated in the heart of Mozambique, the Gorongosa National Park is a wonderful testament to what can be done to save our wildlife areas and animals.
 A 20-year public-private partnership has done much to restore this previously war-torn and ecologically-devastated area.